 Early Childhood Screening

 Minnesota State Law requires that all preschoolers be screened once prior to entering public and some private kindergartens.
 School District 761 begins inviting children to screening at age three.
 Earlier is better!
-Waiting until a child is ready to start school may be waiting too long.
+Waiting until a child is ready to start kindergarten may be waiting too long.
 It is best if your child can be screened when they are 3 years old.

 If your child's name is on the Owatonna Area School's census, you will be notified that he/she is ready to be screened.
 If you are NOT on the census, you will need to set up an appointment by calling (507) 444-7900 or click to register today.
+Note that screening dates are held between August and May.
+We do not hold screening dates in June or July.

 Licensed School District Staff, with backgrounds in child development, conduct the screenings.
 Early Childhood Screening is a comprehensive "peek" in the window of your child's development.
 Specialists observe your child performing a variety of tasks to screen communication, cognitive or thinking skills, and fine and gross motor development.